The vfmd specification

 A quoted string is a string that consists at least two characters and either

-1. begins with an unescaped ' (single quote) character, and ends with an unescaped ' character, and does not contain any other instance of an unescaped ' character
+character, and does not contain any other instance of an unescaped'

-2. begins with an unescaped " (double quote) character, and ends with an unescaped " character, and does not contain any other instance of an unescaped " character
+character, and does not contain any other instance of an unescaped"

 The substring of the quoted string that excludes the first and the last character of the quoted string is called the enclosed string of the quoted string.